vele616/monorepo/packages/jobboard/website/content/jobs/treasury-analyst-financial-controller-m-f-d-bryter-ftwJH.md

 ---
-title: "Treasury Analyst / Financial Controller (m/f/d)"
+title: "Treasury Analyst"
 location: "Remote"
 host: "https://boards.greenhouse.io/bryter"
 companyName: "BRYTER"
 url: "https://boards.greenhouse.io/bryter/jobs/4447209003"
 applyUrl: "https://boards.greenhouse.io/bryter/jobs/4447209003#app"
 timestamp: 1619395200000
-hashtags: "#finance,#marketing,#css,#branding,#management,#analysis,#monitoring,#office,#optimization"
+hashtags: "#finance,#analysis,#management,#marketing,#css,#branding,#monitoring,#office,#optimization"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/bryter"
 companyWebsite: "https://boards.greenhouse.io/bryter"
-summary: "To apply as a treasury analyst at BRYTER, you preferably need to have 3 years in corporate treasury or similar finance function preferably in a rapidly growing, multi-national, banking or public accounting firm, plus a minimum of 5 year’s overall finance experience."
+summary: "To apply as a Treasury Analyst at BRYTER, you preferably need to have 3 years in corporate treasury or similar finance function preferably in a rapidly growing, multi-national, banking or public accounting firm, plus a minimum of 5 year’s overall finance experience."
 summaryBackup: "BRYTER is looking for a treasury analyst that has experience in: #finance, #marketing, #css."
-featured: 20
+featured: 8
 ---

 ## Get an impression of the team